Skip to main content

 1966 | The OCL bookmobile begins serving classrooms in county schools.
 By the end of the year, the OCL's collections total over 113,000 volumes.

-In the summer, work begins on the OCL's new central headquarters building (HQ) in Woodstock, one of several Centennial building projects underway in Oxford County.
-Designed by Duncan Black & Associates, the new HQ will front Graham Street at Buller, on the site that had once been the county's jail's east yard.
-Construction on this building will continue into 1967.
+In the summer, work begins on the OCL's new central headquarters building (HQ) in Woodstock.
+It's one of several Centennial building projects underway in Oxford County.
+Designed by Duncan Black & Associates, the new HQ will front Graham Street at Buller, on the site that had once been the county jail's east yard.
+Construction of the new HQ building will continue into 1967.

-The OCL opens its newly completed HQ in November, permanently relocating its administrative operations from the courthouse basement.
-Called the "Centennial Library", the new building at 93 Graham Street in Woodstock cost $200,000 and contains a meeting room for the county library board, space for central collections processing, and a garage at the building's southwest corner for the OCL's bookmobile.
+The OCL opens its newly completed HQ in November, permanently relocating its administrative operations from the courthouse.
+Called the "Centennial Library", the new building at 93 Graham Street in Woodstock cost $200,000 and contains a meeting room for the county library board, space for central collections processing, and a dedicated bookmobile garage at the building's southwest corner.

 1968 | Because of its proximity to the Plattsville Branch, the deposit station at Bright closes.

 In September, the Ottawa Citizen reports that OCL's bookmobile visits 252 classrooms every three weeks, reaching 11,900 students in public and Catholic schools across the county.
-This item runs in newspapers across the province and continues appearing in newspapers well into 1970, even in papers as far away as the Regina Leader-Post
+This information runs in newspapers across the province and continues to appear in Canadian newspapers well into 1970, even in papers as far away as the Regina Leader-Post

 After 24 years as Oxford's first County Librarian (16 years with the former Oxford County Library Cooperative, plus 8 more with the Oxford County Library), Louise Krompart retires.